oasis-tcs/openc2-ap-pac/ap-pac.md

--   **Action:** A subset of the Actions defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v1.0) that are meaningful in the context of a posture attribute collection.
+-   **Action:** A subset of the Actions defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v1.0) that are meaningful in the context of posture attribute collection.

     -   This profile SHALL NOT define Actions that are external to Version 1.0 of the [OpenC2 Language